 It sounds like a lot of work, but it's really not.
 It took me about two hours start to finish, and I was also replacing all the bulbs with LEDs.

-Precision 6262 Turbo, ZZP Z3, CXRacing intercooler, ZZP 3" Cat-back, Bosch 42.5# Injectors, Bosch fuel pump, CM front springs, Dorman solid sway bar, SPEC-D LED headlights, 8000k heads and fogs, Quad tails, C5 reverse lights, All LED interior, LED 6 gauge cluster retrofit, LED puddle lights, Debadged, Dipped emblems, Color-matched trim, Kenwood DDX271, Polk Audio dxi6500 components, Polk Audio db690, Hifonics GLX100.4, 2x Polk Audio db1240 in custom box, Hifonics ZRX1800.1D, 08 SS Wheels, SS tail covers, SS Lip, 35% tint, Black mesh grille
+Precision 6262 Turbo, ZZP Z3, CXRacing intercooler, ZZP 3" Cat-back, Muffler delete, Bosch 42.5# Injectors, Bosch fuel pump, CTS-V Brembos, Stainless lines, CM GP springs, Dorman solid sway bar, SPEC-D LED headlights, LED heads and fogs, Quad tails, C5 reverse lights, All LED interior, LED 6 gauge cluster retrofit, LED puddle lights, LED underglow, Debadged, Dipped emblems, Color-matched trim, Kenwood DDX271, Polk Audio dxi6500 components, Polk Audio db690, Hifonics GLX100.4, 2x Polk Audio db1240 in custom box, Hifonics ZRX1800.1D, KMC District, Nitto NT555G2, SS tail covers, SS spoiler, SS Lip, 20% tint, Black mesh grille

 *2014 Impala LT Limited - 35k